fluidex/fluidex.github.io/content/posts/damm/index.en.md

 price = abs(f'(base)) = -f'(base)
 ```

-Normally we demand the price (-f') to be monotonically decreasing, i.e., the smaller the base amount, the higher the price.
+Normally we require the price, -f', to be monotonically decreasing, i.e., the smaller the base amount, the higher the price.
 Thus, f'' > 0.
-In summary, a reasonable f should be: a convex downward and monotonically decreasing function defined in the first quadrant.
+In a word, a reasonable f should be: a convex downward and monotonically decreasing function defined in the first quadrant.

 Correspondingly, market depth is actually the derivative of base amount w.r.t. price.